An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Important Note Regarding Georgia State Law: In accordance with state and federal health regulations, any child who does not have a completed health record by the first day of school will not be permitted to attend school until the record and all requirements are fulfilled, including complete and current immunization certification.

 The Magnus system will send email reminders at least weekly until your child(ren)'s health records have been completed.
-If you receive a reminder for a requirement that you think you’ve completed, or if you believe your family will require an extension on submitting your annual paperwork after the due date, please contact the School Nurse at nurse@trinityatl.org at your earliest convenience.
+If you receive a reminder for a requirement that you think you’ve completed, or if you believe your family will require an extension on submitting your annual paperwork after the due date, contact the School Nurses at nurse@trinityatl.org at your earliest convenience.

 • All children with medical issues (i.e., asthma, diabetes, food allergies, seizures, other chronic or life-threatening conditions, and/or requiring medications while in school) must have a current Plan of Care entered into the online Student Medical Record by the first day of school.
 This may require a physical exam and healthcare provider signature.
 It is the parent or guardian’s responsibility to keep this information current and to supply all medication or medical equipment needed for the child while in school or on school trips.